devayush204/Ui-Vault/README.md

-# UIForge - Open Source Tailwind CSS Components
+# UIForge - Open Source Tailwind CSS Components for developers

 **Discover UIForge - A curated collection of freely available Tailwind CSS components for your upcoming projects!**